Admission of Security to Trading

-NEX Exchange (NEXX) Admission of Security to Trading 30-Dec-2019 / 07:30 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+NEX Exchange (NEXX) Admission of Security to Trading 02-Jan-2020 / 07:39 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.
-The following security will be admitted to trading on the NEX Exchange Growth Market with effect from 08:00, 30/12/2019.
-Name of Issuer: Greencare Capital plc Ordinary Shares ISIN: GB00BJBYK814 Symbol: GRE EMS: 1000 The Regulation Department NEX Exchange London Fruit & Wool Exchange 1 Duval Square London E1 6PW Tel: 020 7858 1655 Email: regulation@nexexchange.com Website: www.nexexchange.com Category Code: MSCM TIDM: NEXX LEI Code: 213800AMGNBSOCOSDN11 Sequence No.: 37697 EQS News ID: 944237 End of Announcement EQS News Service
+The following security will be admitted to trading on the NEX Exchange Growth Market with effect from 08:00, 02/01/2020.
+Name of Issuer: Dozens Savings Plc 5% Secured Bonds January 2021 ISIN: GB00BKX8YG45 Symbol: DS05 EMS: 1 The Regulation Department NEX Exchange London Fruit & Wool Exchange 1 Duval Square London E1 6PW Tel: 020 7858 1655 Email: regulation@nexexchange.com Website: www.nexexchange.com Category Code: MSCM TIDM: NEXX LEI Code: 213800AMGNBSOCOSDN11 Sequence No.: 38324 EQS News ID: 945843 End of Announcement EQS News Service

 (END) Dow Jones Newswires